nuxeo-sandbox/nuxeo-webpage-archiver/README.md

     * `url`: The url to use.
 Full URL with protocol, required
     * `fileName`: The file name for the pdf.
 Optional.
 A name built from the host in the URL is provided by default (`"http://my.site.com/more/and/more/page.html"` => `my-site-com.pdf`).
     * `xpath`: The xpath to use to store the blob.
 Optional (`file:content` by default)
+    *  `timeoutMilliSecs`: Timeout for execution.
+If execution is longer than this time out, the wkhtmltopdf process is quit.
+Default value is 30000 (30 seconds)
   * This operation runs **a**_synchronously_, and returns immediately the same document.
-It does the extraction/PDF-building in an asynchronous worker, and when the conversion is done, it stores the resulting PDF in the `xpath` field and send the `webpageArchived` event (so you can install a listener for this event and be notified once the PDF was generated and stored in the Document)
+It does the extraction/PDF-building in an asynchronous worker, and when the conversion is done, it stores the resulting PDF in the `xpath` field and send the `webpageArchived` event (so you can install a listener for this event and be notified once the PDF was generated and stored in the Document).
+In the worker, 3 attempts are made to build the pdf in case of failure (timout, other error, ...)

 ### Examples